 V.4.2.1.1 Incoming direction

-Figure V.3 illustrates the normal case: the start of any TLS security session establishment precedes a successfully established IP transport connection.
+Figure V.3 illustrates the normal case: the start of any TLS security session establishment is preceded by a successfully established IP transport connection.
 Thus, the MG receives an incoming L4 Est.req (2).
 When L4 is established, then immediately an outgoing TLS session establishment (4) is initiated by the MG.

 …